enso-org/enso/app/gui/docs/CONTRIBUTING.md

 `app/engine` where they ought to be, but in the root directory instead.

-The root directory contains `Cargo.toml` and `build.sbt` files, allowing to open all rust or scala code as a single project in your favourite IDE.
+The root directory contains `Cargo.toml` and `build.sbt` files, allowing to open all rust or scala code as a single project in your favorite IDE.
 There is also a `run` script used for building and running the Enso IDE (see next section for details).